 April 2010 has felt like more listings have been coming on the market and more have been staying on the market than in previous years.
 But, feelings don’t necessarily matter so I’d rather look at the data.
-Looking purely at the data , a greater percentage of active listings in the Charlottesville MLS have gone under contract this year versus 2009.
-I'm not spinning, I'm not evening opinionating today.
-Just putting it out there.
-Have we turned?
-I doubt it.
-Is this year better - in volume - than last year?
-Yep.
-Read More
+Looking purely at the data , a greater percentage of active listings in the Charlottesville MLS have gone under contract this year versus 2009. … Should you rush out and buy a home today because the tax credit is ending?

-Daniel Nairn's Discovering Urbanism has quickly become a "must-read" for me, and I recommend you to spend some time at his site, too.
 He writes about transportation, transit, growth, growth politics, smart growth (not necessarily “smart” growth, but smart growth – as in, intelligent, thoughtful, considered growth), new urbanism, human settlement patterns … all of which contribute to my insatiable need to learn about everything relating to real estate.
-I frequently find myself Read More

 Thank Goodness.
 Now maybe the government will stop trying to prop up the market and let us try to find out what “normal” means.